Nihilism is best done by professionals. — Iggy Pop

 In terms of an accessible two-tier classification system, BPD “first impressions” could be recognized as either Authoritarian or Vulnerable.

 Authoritarian BPD.
-Interpersonal disposition: Self-sufficient, domineering, intense, mesmerizing, intrusive, anxious, dysphoric, demanding, presumptive, judgmental, perfectionistic, fearful, competitive, impatient, pessimistic, easily angered, petulant, stubborn, critical, paranoid, and envious.
+Interpersonal disposition: Self-sufficient, domineering, intense, mesmerizing, intrusive, anxious, dysphoric, demanding, passionate, presumptive, judgmental, perfectionistic, fearful, competitive, impatient, pessimistic, easily angered, petulant, stubborn, critical, paranoid, and envious.
 Rationale: “I have needs for stability, predictability, and approval that were not met during childhood; therefore, I must be in charge to survive.”
 Valence: Assertive, flamboyant, and irritable.
 Parenting style: Over-involved.
 Objective: Control of self, others, and their environment (overtly expressed).

 Vulnerable BPD.
 Interpersonal disposition: Dependent, charming, captivating, coercive, desperate, mercurial, seductive, playful, hapless, passionate, anxious, dysphoric, duplicitous, suspicious, fearful, affectionate, labile, docile, hypersensitive, desultory, fantasy-prone, easily disappointed, childlike, vindictive, and jealous.
 Rationale: “I have needs for safety, validation, and nurturing that were not met during childhood; therefore, I must be taken care of to survive.”
 Valence: Coy, mischievous, and enigmatic.
 Parenting style: Under-involved.
 Objective: Control of self, others, and their environment (covertly expressed).